The quantum tropical vertex: Introduction

-\subsubsection{CV}
+\subsubsection{\textbf{CV}}

-In fact, Cecotti-Vafa \cite{cecotti2009bps} have given a physical derivation of the wall-crossing formula in DT theory going through the higher genus open Gromov-Witten theory of some Calabi-Yau 3-fold.
+In fact, Cecotti and Vafa \cite{cecotti2009bps} have given a physical derivation of the wall-crossing formula in DT theory going through the higher genus open Gromov-Witten theory of some Calabi-Yau 3-fold.
 We will explain in Section \ref{section_cecotti_vafa} that Theorem \ref{main_thm_ch2} and \ref{main_thm_integ} are indeed fully compatible with the Cecotti-Vafa argument.
-In particular, \mbox{Theorem \ref{main_thm_ch2}} can be seen as a highly non-trivial mathematical check of the connection predicted by Witten \cite{MR1362846} between higher genus open A-model and quantum Chern-Simons theory.
+In particular, \mbox{Theorem \ref{main_thm_ch2}} can be viewed as a highly non-trivial mathematical check of the connection predicted by Witten \cite{MR1362846} between higher genus open A-model and quantum Chern-Simons theory.

-\subsubsection{del Pezzo}
+\subsubsection{\textbf{del Pezzo}}

-Theorem \ref{main_thm_ch2} and \ref{main_thm_integ} are about log Calabi-Yau surfaces with maximal boundary, i.e.\ with a singular normal crossing anticanonical divisor.
+Theorem \ref{main_thm_ch2} and \ref{main_thm_integ} are about log Calabi-Yau surfaces with maximal boundary, ie with a singular normal crossing anticanonical divisor.
 Similar questions can be asked for log Calabi-Yau surfaces with respect to a smooth anticanonical divisor.
-Conjecture \ref{conj_main} gives a non-trivial correspondence in such case, suggested by the similarities between refined DT theory and open higher genus Gromov-Witten invariants discussed above.
+Conjecture \ref{conj_main} gives a non-trivial correspondence in such a case, suggested by the similarities between refined DT theory and open higher genus Gromov-Witten invariants discussed above.